skip to main content

 European Economic Area (EEA): Member States of the European Union (EU) as well as the Principality of Liechtenstein, Iceland, and Norway.

-3. Type, Scope, and Purpose of Processing Personal Data
+3. Type, Scope, and Purpose of Personal Data Processing

 4. Disclosure of Personal Data